Sacramento SPCA

 One of my biggest challenges with this project was making each document easily editable in Microsoft Word.
 Per the request of the translation company, I made every document in Word following the new guidelines and standards for the forms I had created.

-The Sacramento SPCA hosts events in the area to celebrate the holidays.
-The last of the year is the Jingle Bell Pup Crawl in December, where people and their pets come to downtown Sacramento and do a pet-friendly bar crawl.
+The last event of the year is the Jingle Bell Pup Crawl in December, where people and their pets come to downtown Sacramento and do a pet-friendly bar crawl.

 Images above from left to right: